maueroats/teaching/content/intermediate-cs/universe/u-resources.md

 ## Sending Posns

 You cannot send posns without a hack.
 The hack is to make a separate file that contains a little bit of lower level Racket code and require it.
 This code could go in your `posn-util.rkt` file!
+You need to use Racket mode, not Beginning Student.

         #lang racket
         (provide (all-defined-out))